Firescar96/videojs-source-selector/old/README.md

 # Usage

-To include videojs-source-selector on your website or web application, use any of the following methods.
+To include videojs-quality-selector on your website or web application, use any of the following methods.

 ### `<script>` tag